Opening General Session Keynote Speaker

 Tuesday, June 13

 Scott Steinberg, one of the world's best-known business strategists, strategic innovation consultants, and trends experts, joins us for an eye-opening conversation about how transportation-related technology could impact the way we live and work.
 In the first part of this session, Scott will discuss innovations such as autonomous vehicles and trucks, Uber and Lyft, and how they could redefine and displace jobs.
-He will then moderate a panel of industry leaders as we dig deeper into what our future workforce could look like as our industry evolves.

 Scott is the CEO of TechSavvy Global, a management consulting and market research firm, he helps clients create competitive advantage and drive change, innovation and growth.
 A bestselling book author and the creator of 'Becoming Essential', the Fortune 500 calls him a "defining figure in business and technology" and "top trendsetter to follow."